bananaturtlesandwich/UE4-Modding-Guide/BluePrint.md

 - Copy the BasicExampleGame.profile and rename it to the name of your game binary
 - Then set the values according to the instructions using the UE4 version of your game(1 is true and 0 is false)
 - Share the new .profile to the `#profiles` channel in [Russel's Exclusive Disco Club](https://discord.gg/ErTzBGtAUn) so that other's won't have to go through this process

+# Auto Injector setup
+- Out of the box, the modloader comes with an auto-injector (instructions are in the README but I'll explain here anyway)
+- Open the ModLoaderInfo.ini and edit the path to where your modloader dll is stored
+- Copy all the files(README isn't needed) to where the game binary is stored (in `Game store/Game name/Game project name/Binaries/Win64`)
+- Run the binary and the modloader should auto-inject into the process (The auto-injector doesn't work for some games annoyingly)